Triops Care Fact Sheet

 One method for hatching that can minimize potential problems is to use small containers, such as as pint or quart jars, for hatching the eggs.
 Add enough of the egg mixture to lightly cover the bottom of the container and fill to a depth of several centimeters with distilled water.

-You can find Distilled or De-Ionised water on sale in most supermarkets, car parts shops or D-I-Y stores.
-It usually costs less than £1.00 (US$2.00) per litre.
+You can find Distilled or De-Ionised water on sale in most supermarkets, car parts shops, D-I-Y stores and even on Amazon

 After the eggs hatch I usually add some aquarium plant cuttings as well.
 You should also go ahead and set up the larger container you will be using at the same time so the water will begin to age - you don't want to be transferring 0.5 cm juveniles to 20 liters of pure distilled water.